-Counselling is an umbrella term for all talking therapies which provide a safe and supportive environment in which clients are able to share their difficulties and are listened to in a way that helps them understand themselves better.
-Counselling helps clients find more effective and satisfying ways of living their lives.
-Counselling includes many different approaches, including Cognitive behavioural therapy (CBT), Humanistic/Person-centred Therapy and Integrative Therapy (blending a number of different approaches).
+Counselling is an umbrella term for all talking therapies which provide a safe and supportive environment in which clients are able to share their difficulties.
+Additionaly clients are listened to in a way that helps them understand themselves better.
+It helps clients find more effective and satisfying ways of living their lives.

-Clients may go to counselling because they are distressed and are seeking help with a specific problem.
-However, many clients attend counselling to gain greater confidence and move forward with their lives more effectively without experiencing a current crisis.
-Counselling can help with stress, anxiety, depression, trauma, bereavement, and so on.
+However, many clients attend therapy to gain greater confidence and move forward with their lives more effectively without experiencing a current crisis.
+It can help with stress, anxiety, depression, trauma, bereavement, and so on.
 It can also help with day to day worries and decision making.

-The terms ‘counselling psychologist’ and ‘clinical psychologist’ are legally-protected terms in the UK, and in order to practice as such the therapists need to be registered with Health and Care Professions Council (HCPC).
+The terms ‘counselling psychologist’ and ‘clinical psychologist’ are legally-protected terms in the UK.
+All of our registered therapists are with the Health and Care Professions Council (HCPC).